 Other treatments may involve:

-Sexual partners may need to be treated if the condition is caused by a sexually transmitted infection.
+Sexual partners may need to be treated if the condition is caused by a sexually transmitted infection (STI).

-In most cases, the condition goes go away with antibiotics.
-Untreated endometritis can lead to more serious infection and complications.
+In most cases, the condition goes away with antibiotics.
+Untreated endometritis can lead to more serious infections and complications.

-Call your health care provider if you have symptoms of endometritis.
+Call your provider if you have symptoms of endometritis.